ogunlao/ogunlao.github.io/_posts/2020-04-26-you_dont_really_know_softmax.md

 ```
 We are back to numerical instability, in particular, numerical underflow.
 - Question: Why is this so?
 The answer lies in taking the logarithm of individual elements.
-The $log(0)$ is underfined.
+The $log(0)$ is undefined.
 Can we do better? oh yes!

 ## Log-Softmax Derivation

 \begin{equation}
 sm(x_i) = \dfrac{e^{x_i - c}}{\sum_{j=1}^{d} e^{x_j -c}}
 \end{equation}